timfuhrmann/spotify-rooms/README.md

-"Live Music for Spotify" is a hobby project realizing an in rooms organized application for strangers or friends to meet and listen to some music.
+"Live Music for Spotify" is a full stack hobby project realizing an in rooms organized application for strangers or friends to meet and listen to music.
-It utilizes a next.js frontend and golang backend to broadcast music to active rooms.
+It utilizes a Next.js frontend, Golang backend and Redis in-memory database to "broadcast" music to active rooms.

 Check it out: https://spotify-rooms.vercel.app/